 Is your personality such that your friends would call you an inspired or ambitious leader?
-Do you find yourself, as a consumer, wondering why the market place does not address an obvious need and you have the solution?
-Are you willing to assume the risk of going to market and encourage others to follow?
+Do you find yourself, as a consumer, wondering why the marketplace does not address an obvious need, and you have the solution?
+Are you willing to assume the risk of going to the market and encourage others to follow?
 These are simple examples of qualities in a person we would call an entrepreneur.
-If you have a venture in mind, are willing to take responsibility and can act as an intermediary; you are ready to begin.
+If you have a venture in mind, are willing to take responsibility, and can act as an intermediary; you are ready to begin.

 This week I sat in a friend’s office where he made the statement, “Serve the people and be a king; serve the king and be the people.”
 This declaration may seem simple, yet it is profound.
-The spirits of those who have led out to address a need in our society have changed the world we live in.
+The spirits of those who have led out to address a need in our society have changed our world.
 Your idea does not need to be as big as Mark Zuckerberg, founder of Facebook, which has reached over 200 million people.
-It does not necessitate being as immense as Google, where founders Larry Page and Sergey Brin are now seeing over a billion requests for information a day.
-Remember Debbie Fields who made cookies?
-How about Gary Dahl who decided to market pet rocks?
+It does not necessitate being as immense as Google, where founders Larry Page and Sergey Brin now see over a billion requests for information daily.
+Remember Debbie Fields, who made cookies?
+How about Gary Dahl, who decided to market pet rocks?

 What are you doing?

 Ask yourself, “Does my idea solve a problem?”
-Is there a hole in the market that if filled by your product or service would significantly change the lives of your consumer?
-Think big: To be marketable on a large-scale your business must enhance the life of the customer.
+Is there a hole in the market that, if filled by your product or service, would significantly change your consumers’ lives?
+Think big: To be marketable on a large scale, your business must enhance the life of the customer.
 Test your idea out on family and friends.
 If you can make your product yourself, do so; if not, then be prepared to describe in detail your idea.
 After those on whom you’ve tested your idea respond positively, commenting with “Wow,” “This is fantastic,” “This is better than anything I have ever tried,” or “Where can I get more,” you have something.
 If the response is mundane with no real sense of fascination, ask them to give you ideas on how to improve.
 You must have a “wow” to succeed.
-Do not proceed if you cannot get your idea to a point where the comments from those who are consuming are strong and you are meeting a need.
-(If you don’t ever get to a point where you have an idea which will gain traction, yet you still have the burning desire to own your own business, find a product or service you can take to market by franchising or joint venturing.)
+Do not proceed if you cannot get your idea to a point where the comments from those consuming are strong, and you are meeting a need.
+(If you never get to a point where you have an idea that will gain traction, yet you still have the burning desire to own your own business, find a product or service you can take to market by franchising or joint venturing.)

 Fear

-At this time you have something which can change your life and the lives of others.
+At this time, you have something which can change your life and the lives of others.
 You have a big step to take, and this is where most stop and turn back.
 So what do you do?
-Fear is what you need to overcome here; if it were not worth it, many before you would not have willingly forged ahead.
+You need to overcome fear here; if it were not worth it, many before you would not have willingly forged ahead.
 Take a minute and evaluate those whom you know who have started their own business and what successes they have or are experiencing.
-Assess what it is about them that is any different from the skill set you have.
-You will notice they are no different from you; yet they took the step and, as a result, are experiencing their dream.
+Assess what it is about them that is different from your skill set.
+You will notice they are no different from you, yet they took the step and, as a result, are experiencing their dream.
 Overcoming the fear is all we need to do in this step.
 The next steps will help as they calculate the risk.
-In life there are rewards to those who take risks, and this will be risky.
-As a result, we want to be judicious and create safety nets to insure success.
-Build confidence and desire as you move from fear and say, “I can do it, so I will do it!”
+In life, there are rewards for those who take risks, and this will be risky.
+As a result, we want to be judicious and create safety nets to ensure success.
+Build confidence and desire as you move from fear and say, “I can do it, so that I will do it!”

 Advice

-At this point we surround ourselves with trusted advisors.
+At this point, we surround ourselves with trusted advisors.
 A successful business has a variety of thoughts from differing backgrounds.
-Find people with diversity in their background.
+Find people with diversity in their backgrounds.
 You want individuals who:

 • will be consuming or using your product or service